tbenade/wercker-devcenter/source/_drafts/middleman.md

 At wercker we are big fans of static site engines.
 This dev center is built using [Middleman(http://middlemanapp.com/) and some of our personal [blogs](born2code.net) are created with [Jekyll](http://jekyllrb.com/).
-We have separate articles dealing with Jekyll and Pelican, in this guide we will focus on deploying our static Middleman site to S3.
+We have a separate article dealing with Jekyll, in this guide we will focus on deploying our static Middleman site to S3.

 ## Creating our blog